Home Roads and travel Report a road fault

 Your report will be processed to the relevant service immediately, or on the next available working day.

-We'll use the information you have provided to locate and inspect the fault.
-Inspections will usually happen within 5 working days unless it is an emergency.
+We'll locate and inspect the fault.
+Inspections usually happen within 5 working days unless it is an emergency.

 Depending on the severity of the fault, we'll carry out repairs as follows: